 "And I Love Her" by George Martin

-Here's another instrumental take on a classic rock song.
+Here's another instrumental take on a classic rock song, with an arrangement of acoustic guitar, strings, harp, trumpets, and pan flute.
 Composer George Martin, who worked with The Beatles on all of their original albums, made this rendition of their hit "And I Love Her."
-We'd suggest it for a first dance, whether you're taking professional lessons or just winging it!
+We'd suggest this beautiful relaxing music for your cocktail hour or used as a first dance song, whether you're taking professional lessons or just winging it!

 "Allie Returns" by Aaron Zigman

-If The Notebook is one of your favorite movies, you'll be happy to hear that the soundtrack has a couple of instrumental wedding songs you can use on the big day.
-This one would be great for a ceremony prelude or postlude playlist.
+If The Notebook is one of your favorite movies, you'll be happy to hear that the soundtrack has a couple of instrumental love songs you can use on the big day.
+This relaxing music would be great for a ceremony prelude or postlude playlist.

 "Canon in D-Major" by Brooklyn Duo